tkhamez/neucore/doc/API.md

 Allows a player to add and remove roles from players.

 Character API
-- Return a list of characters that matches the name (partial matching, minimum 3 characters).
+- Return a list of characters that matches the name (partial matching). `/user/character/find-by/{name}`
-  `/user/character/find-by/{name}`
 - Return the player to whom the character belongs. `/user/character/find-player-of/{id}`
 - Update a character with data from ESI. `/user/character/{id}/update`